cesa-vit/website-2023/README.md

-**This is a template of the website and meant to designed further.**
+**This repo contains a basic template of the website which is meant to be taken further in designing.**

-**Who can contribute to this repo ?**
+**Who can contribute to this repo ?** <br />
     - It's intended for beginners, but anyone who is interested and wants to contribute towards the development of this website can contribute.

-**How to contribute ?**
+**How to contribute ?** <br />
-    - Few issues will be created, contributors must provide solutions to them and open up a PR(pull request).
+    - Few issues will be created, contributors must provide solutions to them and open up a PR(pull request). <br />
-    - The "rookie" or "naive" contributions are acceptable but spammy and invalid aren't.
+    - The "rookie" or "naive" contributions are acceptable but spammy and invalid aren't. <br />
     - Since it's a beginner friendly repo, beginner contributors should attempt to work on it.
 It'll be fine, if the solutions are bit rough.
-Contributors will be informed about their appraoch.
+Contributors will be informed about their appraoch. <br />

-**This repository is Hacktoberfest enabled and has a "hacktoberfest" tag on it, which indicates that this repo has taken part in Hacktoberfest.
+**This repository has the "hacktoberfest" tag on it, which indicates that this repo has taken part in Hacktoberfest.
-Issues opened will also have "hactoberfest" label on them.**
+Issues opened will also have "hactoberfest" label on them.** <br />

-_=> The contributors are required to submit meaningfull PR's_
+_The contributors are required to submit meaningful PR's_ <br />

-_--> If the PR provides a solution for a particular issue(marked with "hacktoberfest" label) then that PR will be accepted and will be marked with a label of "hacktoberfest-accepted"._
+_If the PR provides a solution for a particular issue(marked with "hacktoberfest" label) then that PR will be accepted and will be marked with a label of "hacktoberfest-accepted"._

+**Get started...** <br />
+Let's start by forking this repository<br />
+[ Forking or Fork means cloning or copying someones's repository into your own account. ] <br />